carlcs/craft-helpers/readme.md

 ## File Helpers

-The plugin provides functions, which allow to read and convert JSON, YAML, CSV and PHP files.
+The plugin provides functions, which allow to read and convert JSON, YAML, CSV and PHP file contents.
 Using the `readText` or `inline` function you can read an entire file into a string.

 All functions take a `path` argument, this can be either a relative or absolute path, or full URL to the file.
 A relative path is interpreted as relative to the web root by default, but this can be changed with the `basePath` config setting.